babbel/eslint-config/README.md

 # NPM module `@babbel/eslint-config`

-Hierarchical ESLint configuration collection that intends to be simple to use, layered, and shared with others.
+Hierarchical ESLint configuration collection that intends to be simple to use, layered, and shared with others. [(project maintainers)](./MAINTAINERS.md)

 ## ESLint Configurations